 Back to the actual running, as always with a downhill start – especially one this long, it is so important not to go out too fast but oh so very easy to do.
 Due to my Ironman training schedule, I had decided to do this as a training race, so not at full out race pace, but more of a tempo/run by feel speed, after a somewhat hard week of practice.

-It’s always great to see so many spectators and friends out on the course – especially as this race starts at 7 am!
-I loved running through Chinatown and Yaletown; it was fun to hear the many musicians and bands along the route, then along Beach Avenue and into Stanley Park, with more great scenery along the way.
+It’s always great to see so many spectators and friends out on the course.
+Especially as this race starts at 7 am!
+I loved running through Chinatown and Yaletown; it was fun to hear the many musicians and bands along the route.
+Then, I ran along Beach Avenue and into Stanley Park, with more great scenery along the way.

-A late spring saw us running through the cherry blossoms, and I could see lots of beautiful flowers on the route.
+A late spring saw us running through the cherry blossoms.
+I could see lots of beautiful flowers on the route.
 A few more hills in the second half to keep you working hard to get to that finish line.

 I managed a negative split, which I am excited about (almost even but good on a course like this, which certainly has a lot of downhill in the first half) as I never manage to negative split.
-Okay – it should be easier when you are training, but I can tell you I was working very hard in those last 6k!
+Okay – it should be easier when you are training.
+But I can tell you I was working very hard on those last 6k!

-Certainly, a slower start made these a little easier and it is always great to be passing people later in the race – good for the confidence, for sure.
-However, I did get passed by a couple of runners on the finishing straight – must work on that finish line kick!
+Certainly, a slower start made these a little easier.
+It is always great to be passing people later in the race – good for the confidence, for sure.
+However, I did get passed by a couple of runners on the finishing straight.
+Must work on that finish line kick!

-One of the Vancouver marathon tag lines is Stunning Running, and that certainly summed it up for me.
-A beautiful course, which shows off the best of the city, and can be a fantastic time if you’re on your A-game!
+One of the Vancouver marathon taglines is Stunning Running, and that certainly summed it up for me.
+A beautiful course, which shows off the best of the city.
+It can be a fantastic time if you’re on your A-game!

 I’m also delighted to still finish third in my age group with a time of 01:36:11!